Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Ocean Reef recording a relatively average level of approval activity when compared to local markets analysed countrywide

 Ocean Reef has recorded approximately 14 residential properties granted approval annually.
-Over the past five financial years, from FY21 to FY25, around 72 homes were approved, with one additional home approved so far in FY26.
-On average, each home built over these five years accommodates about 8.6 new residents per year, indicating a significant demand outpacing supply.
+Over the past five financial years, from FY-21 to FY-25, around 72 homes were approved, with an additional 5 approved so far in FY-26.
+On average, each home built over these years accommodates about 8.6 new residents per year, indicating a significant demand outpacing supply.

 This dynamic typically exerts upward pressure on prices and intensifies competition among buyers.
-The average construction cost value of new properties is around $445,000, suggesting developers focus on the premium market with high-end developments.
-In FY26, commercial approvals totaling $10.9 million have been registered, indicating steady commercial investment activity in the area.
+The average construction value of new properties is approximately $445,000, suggesting developers are targeting the premium market with high-end developments.
+In FY-26 alone, commercial approvals have reached $10.9 million, reflecting steady commercial investment activity in the area.
 Compared to Greater Perth, Ocean Reef has roughly half the rate of new dwelling approvals per person and ranks among the 20th percentile nationally for areas assessed, offering more limited choices for buyers and supporting demand for existing dwellings.

 This activity is also below the national average, suggesting the area's established nature and potential planning limitations.
-Recent development in Ocean Reef has been exclusively standalone homes, preserving its traditional suburban character with a focus on family homes appealing to those seeking space.
-With around 798 people per approval, Ocean Reef demonstrates a mature, established demographic.
-Future projections indicate Ocean Reef will add approximately 1,143 residents by 2041.
-If current construction levels persist, housing supply may lag population growth, potentially intensifying buyer competition and underpinning price growth in the area.
+Recent development in Ocean Reef has been exclusively standalone homes, maintaining its traditional suburban character with a focus on family homes appealing to those seeking space.
+The population density, at around 798 people per approval, reflects a mature, established area.
+According to the latest AreaSearch quarterly estimate, Ocean Reef is projected to add approximately 1,143 residents by 2041.
+Should current construction levels persist, housing supply may lag behind population growth, likely intensifying buyer competition and underpinning price growth in the area.

 Frequently Asked Questions - Development